WordPress: How to Uninstall a Plugin

 Accidentally Uninstalled the Wrong WordPress Plugin

-If you have a backup of your WordPress website (database + files) which contains the plugin you accidentally deleted, uploading the backup will restore your plugin along with all of its settings.
+If you have a backup of your WordPress website (database + files) containing the plugin you accidentally deleted, uploading the backup will restore your plugin and all of its settings.

-If you do not have a backup of your WordPress website, you will need to reinstall a fresh version of that plugin and reconfigure it with your desired settings.
+If you do not have a backup of your WordPress website, you will need to reinstall a new version of that plugin and reconfigure it with your desired settings..